afsc-assessments/ebswp_2023/doc/EBSpollock.md

 author’s results in any cases where a reduction to the ABC may be warranted (concern levels 2-4).

-    -   *The risk table was again included, this year with the requested additional column on fishery performance*
+   -  _The risk table was again included, this year with the requested additional column on fishery performance_

-The Plan Team If the survey index is going to include the NBS, then inclusion of the NBS in compositional data should also be explored (although this should not make much of a difference since the size compositions in the EBS and NBS are sufficiently similar)
+The Plan Team noted that if the survey index is going to include the NBS, then inclusion of the NBS in compositional data should also be explored (although this should not make much of a difference since the size compositions in the EBS and NBS are sufficiently similar)

-    -   *A model run with VAST processed age composition data was included and compared with the survey standard estimates.*
+   -  _A model run with VAST processed age composition data was included and compared with the survey standard estimates._

 Conduct a sensitivity test of the VAST index, with environmental covariates, by omitting one or two years of NBS data at a time.

-    -    *Thanks to the work of Thorson 2019 we were able to evaluate an index that included the extent of the cold pool as a covariate.
-Comparisons of index fitting out of sample as suggested has been done for several of the publications using VAST (**right Jim T?**)*
+   -  _Thanks to the work of Thorson 2019 we were able to evaluate an index that included the extent of the cold pool as a covariate.
+Comparisons of index fitting out of sample as suggested has been done for several of the publications using VAST_

 Regarding the apparent shift in year class dominance between 2012 and 2013, the possibility of a shift in mean length at age should be explored, as should the possible influence of ageing error

-    -   *Age determination experts re-examined subsets of these data and ageing error seems to
-     be consistent and correct.*
+   -  _Age determination experts re-examined subsets of these data and ageing error seems to be consistent and correct._

 Full treatment of both the existing model and models with alternative treatments of the data should continue to be provided, along with maxABC